Suicide Prevention Month 2025: 10AAMDC Chaplain

-U.S. Army Chaplain Col. Chris Melvin, 10th Army Air and Missile Defense Command Chaplain, explains the importance of human connection Sept.
+U.S. Army Chaplain Col. Chris Melvin, 10th Army Air and Missile Defense Command Chaplain, delivers message Sept.
 8, 2025, on Sembach Kaserne, Germany, in honor of suicide prevention month.
 The Army’s SPP theme for 2025 is “We Are Stronger Together.
 Connect to Protect.”
 This theme emphasizes the role that strong, positive relationships play in countering suicide risk (U.S. Army video by Staff Sgt.
 Yesenia Cadavid).

 |Date Taken: